opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/sfs_file_system_v2.md

+---
+subcategory: "Scalable File Service (SFS)"
+---

 # opentelekomcloud_sfs_file_system_v2

-Use this data source to get details about an Shared File System (SFS).
+Use this data source to get details about an Scalabe File Service.

 ## Example Usage